 Effective Use of Resources and Contribution to a Low-Carbon Society

 In order to help create a society where sustainable development is possible, Roland DG has a range of initiatives aimed at reducing its environmental impact.
-Recycling efforts are being employed to reduce emissions and recycle resources, while energy creation activities with solar and wind power generation are also being harnessed with the aim of effectively utilizing resources.
+Recycling efforts are being employed to reduce emissions and recycle resources, while energy creation activities with solar power generation are also being harnessed with the aim of effectively utilizing resources.

 Recovering and Recycling Inkjet Cartridges